sylvaline/sylvaskilltest/README.md

 - I didn't use any CSS framework (Personally, I love the creativity and flexibility just CSS gives when building app.
 So if there's time, i love to build the CSS from ground up else i will use Tailwind CSS)

 - The code might not be the best optimised but when given enough time, i will refactor my code untill i'm proud to show someone.
+- I didn't pay much attention to color because I wasn't told any color.
+- I would have added animations and page transitions if it was a real life project.

 ### Process